Two people killed in plane crash in Oklahoma City

-OKLAHOMA CITY, Okla.
-(KFOR) — Two people involved in a plane crash died Sunday.
+OKLAHOMA CITY (KFOR) — Two people involved in a plane crash died Sunday in Oklahoma City.

 “Just after 10:00 this morning the fire department received a phone call of a plane crash,” said Scott Douglas, with Oklahoma City Fire Department.